chrisstef/defi-staking/README.md

 - **[Meter](https://scan-warringstakes.meter.io/)**
 - **[Rinkeby](https://www.rinkeby.io/#stats)**

+To add a network, I would personally recommend to read through this page: **[Chainlist](https://chainlist.org/)**.

 After you succesfully connect, mint some free USDT and stake it.
 The airdrop will occur every 1 min.

 Patiently wait between transactions and refresh the page after every interaction with the blockchain in order to update the frontend.

-(Note: to prevent crashing, USDT amount staked should be less than 60.
-The app serves as a demonstration of yield farming after all).
+**(Note: to prevent crashing, USDT amount staked should be less than 60.
+The app serves as a demonstration of yield farming after all).**